Welcome to Yorkshire: Expenses scandal

 In 2019, it was found that an expenses scandal following the resignation of chief executive Sir Gary Verity led to further costs for the organisation of nearly £500,000 with forensic accounting company BDO unable to determine if £900,000 of expenses were justified due to a lack of clear policies for expenses.
 Verity repaid over £40,000 and a subsequent police investigation concluded with no action being taken.

-Administration and Liquidation of Welcome to Yorkshire Ltd
+Administration and liquidation

-After the COVID-19 pandemic, and following the expenses scandal, the Welcome to Yorkshire Ltd business endured a period of financial difficulty, before entering administration on 1 March 2022.
+After the COVID-19 pandemic, and following the expenses scandal, the Welcome to Yorkshire business endured a period of financial difficulty, before entering administration on 1 March 2022.
 On 11 April 2022, a deal was concluded to sell the business name, websites, domains and some rights to the Tour de Yorkshire to a business called Silicon Dales Ltd who would continue to run the online operations, and committed publicly to trying to save the Tour de Yorkshire cycling race in future years.

 The Welcome to Yorkshire Ltd business was therefore liquidated by administrators, Armstrong Watson.
-Public records showed that, at the time of its demise, Welcome to Yorkshire Ltd owed a North Yorkshire Pension Fund over £1.4 million, raising questions from the local media – particularly the Yorkshire Post – over whether the administration should have happened much earlier.
+Public records showed that, at the time of its demise, Welcome to Yorkshire Ltd owed a North Yorkshire pension fund over £1.4 million, raising questions from the local media – particularly the Yorkshire Post – over whether the administration should have happened much earlier.